alifa98/blog/_posts/2025-04-28-jaywalking.markdown

 Will do the similuation soon and wite a post on this.

-> [!CAUTION]
-> This is not intended as advice for jaywalking or any other illegal activity.
+{% include callout.html content="This is not intended as advice for jaywalking or any other illegal activity.
 I am interested in this topic mostly for statistical and optimization reasons.
 Furthermore, we can use this later, maybe to optimize red light timers.
-So, do not take this as advice to do illegal actions like jaywalking or crossing red lights.
+So, do not take this as advice to do illegal actions like jaywalking or crossing red lights." type="warning" %}

 Stay curious.